Chiark-Collective/Pointcept/report/main.typ

 The sampling algorithm uses the `vtkPolyDataSampler` to perform an initial sampling of the mesh, creating a relatively uniform output according to the required sampling density.
-The algorithm interpolates the color and normal information from the relevant mesh surfaces and vertices to the samples points.
+The algorithm interpolates the color and normal information from the relevant mesh surfaces and vertices to the sampled points.
-Some surfaces can be sampled more densely than others, so the clean up the output one of two algorithms can be run to ensure a uniform point distribution:
+Some surfaces can be sampled more densely than others, so to clean up the output one of two algorithms can be run to ensure a uniform point distribution:
 - `vtkPoissonDiskSampler` - uses a "dart throwing" algorithm that iteratively places points on a surface, ensuring each new point maintains a minimum distance from others, creating a uniform, evenly spaced distribution.
 - `vtkVoxelGrid` - subdivides 3D space into a grid of equally sized voxels, then replaces all points within each voxel with a single representative point, creating a uniformly downsampled point cloud.

-Given the points are fed into a grid voxelisation filter as part of the network, we chose the simpler `vtkPoissonDiskSampler` to ensure an even point distribution between mesh faces.
+Given that the points are fed into a grid voxelisation filter as part of the network, we chose the simpler `vtkPoissonDiskSampler` to ensure an even point distribution between mesh faces.

 The point clouds generated in this way are ready to be used in the network.
 Our pipeline is capable of producing PyTorch state dictionaries containing the point cloud information for direct use as network input, or as `.las` files that